ShravanSunder/hackathon-2022-02-roadToWeb3/README.md

 if the borrower returns the loan in time,
 - borrower gets his NFT back
-- lender gets veNFT rewards
+- lender gets ERC-20 rewards

 if the time passes,
 - the lender can claim the NFT and any rewards from veNFT staking obtained